Priyanshu8839/Registration-and-Login-Form/README.md

 # Registration-and-Login-Form
-This is my registration and login form to use a HTML, CSS and PHP
+This is my registration and login form to use a HTML, CSS and html
 <br>
 Author - Priyanshu Goyal